-Study in our dedicated Architecture studios in the UK's only UNESCO City of Design on this integrated Masters course.
+Study in our dedicated Architecture studios in the UK's only UNESCO City of Design.

 Dundee is an ideal location to study architecture due to its creative reputation and ambitious city regeneration.

 You will gain essential knowledge and skills in design, communications, architectural history and theory, and sustainable technology.
 We share many resources with the University's art school, so you'll benefit from excellent facilities and workshops, a highly creative atmosphere, and our vibrant studio culture.